Managerial accounting vs. financial accounting: What works?

 Having accurate and transparent financial statements is vital for any business, but it is especially beneficial for startups.
 Financial accounting techniques allow current and potential investors to access financials that predict the organization's future performance.

-With this information, possible investors can determine whether they want to invest, and current investors can offer guidance regarding financial hiccups.
+With this accounting information, possible investors can determine whether they want to invest, and current investors can offer guidance regarding financial hiccups.

 Let’s explore more advantages below.